 In the next three drawings from left to right you can see how the head and face are constructed around the skull.

 Exercise 2: Draw the basic shape of the skull with the neck as below.
 About halfway are the eyes.
-This basic shape is more difficult than the egg from the front but you really don’t have to make it very precise.
-It’s mainly meant to keep in mind when drawing somebody from the side.
+Pay attention to the slightly slanting position of the neck.

 In the following two examples, the profiles of faces have been added: note especially the hollow between the forehead and nose and the hollow under the lower lip.
 The ears are slightly behind the middle of the head.
 Seen from the side, the neck is tilted slightly backwards.
 A gray tint (right) makes it clear where the brains are located – in a kind of slanted oval..

-Exercise 3: Draw the two profiles looking at each other.
+Exercise 3: Using the basic shape, draw two more heads looking at each other, but now with the profile of a face added (chapter 1).
+Don’t forget the slanting position of the neck.
 If you like, have them say something to each other in speech bubbles.

-When drawing side views of real people, light assisting lines can be very helpful, as I did in the drawing on the right of a young African man.
-For example, the line from his forehead to mouth is diagonal, and almost vertical in the drawing on the left.
-This prevents you from making a false start.
+When drawing side views of real people, guidelines may sometimes be helpful, as in the drawing on the right of a young African man.
+The line from forehead to mouth is more slanted in his case than in the drawing on the left.
+A simple guideline prevents you from making a false start.

 Leonardo da Vinci (1452-1519) 500 years ago regularly went to the market to observe and draw all kinds of people out of curiosity.
 He preferably chose heads that weren’t very pretty, but surely very special.
 Both old men had almost or no teeth left at all (unfortunately there were no good dentists in those days) so their profile has changed a lot.
 Once you start drawing real people yourself, you’ll undoubtedly discover all sorts of differences.